The kind of socket prevalent in Hong Kong is the British style socket, also commonly found is the Indian style socket.

 This is what they look like:

-So when using electrical appliances brought from home to Hong Kong, or devices that require recharging, such as your photo and video cameras, rechargeable batteries, hair dryers, iPhone and iPads, Nintendo DS, Sony PSP, and the like, you need to determine what kind of voltage your devices function under, if they do not run on 220-240 you will be needing an electrical converter.
+So when using electrical appliances brought from home to Hong Kong, or devices that require recharging, such as your photo and video cameras, rechargeable batteries, hair dryers, mobile phones and tablets, Nintendo DS, Sony PSP, and the like, you need to determine what kind of voltage your devices function under, if they do not run on 220-240 you will be needing an electrical converter.

 If your device's electrical plug has a different shape than the ones above, you will need a travel adapter.